logzio/documentation/docs/shipping/Code/node-js.md

-#### Uninstalling the Chart
+### Uninstalling the Chart

-The uninstall command is used to remove all the Kubernetes components associated with the chart and to delete the release.
+To remove all Kubernetes components associated with the chart and delete the release, use the uninstall command.

-To uninstall the `logzio-k8s-telemetry` deployment, use the following command:
+To uninstall the `logzio-k8s-telemetry` deployment, run:

 ```shell
 helm uninstall logzio-k8s-telemetry